 Physical education provides an opportunity for students to continue building both their gross and fine motor skills, enhance their hand-eye coordination and their reflexes, and improve their cardiovascular and muscular systems while reducing stress.
 Further, physical education provides the opportunity to learn and improve team-building skills and self-confidence.

 Health education helps students build their knowledge about physical, mental, social and emotional health.
 Our students learn about healthy habits and how to maintain them, as well as how to prevent chronic diseases through a healthy lifestyle.
+Our health education curriculum also includes a unit on sexual health.
+All families will receive information on this unit a few weeks before it starts, which includes information on the specific topics covered and the opportunity to opt their child(ren) out.

 #En-Rich is our personalized digital learning model that supports students and teachers in developing the “Four Cs” of 21st-century learning: critical thinking, communication, collaboration and creativity.
 This happens through a combination of personal learning devices, instructional software and innovative teaching strategies.
 Students use multiple platforms to check grades, communicate with teachers, access digital assignments and access digital curriculum, including Synergy (student information system), Gmail, Google Docs, Google Sheets, Google Slides, Seesaw and Schoology.